 Japan to transfer military shipbuilding technology to Vietnam

-The Hanoitimes - Defense aspect of the bilateral relations made headline again with a number of cooperation activities recently.
+Defense aspect of the bilateral relations made headline again with a number of cooperation activities recently.

 Japan agreed to transfer technologies for building military ships for Vietnam at a meeting between senior defense officials in Hanoi on Monday.

 |Koji Yamazaki, Chief of Staff, Joint Staff of the Japan Self-Defense Forces, and Senior Lieutenant General Phan Van Giang, Vietnam’s Deputy Defense Minister in Hanoi.
 Photo: VNExpress|

 The information was announced at a meeting between Koji Yamazaki, chief of staff, Joint Staff of the Japan Self-Defense Forces, and Senior Lieutenant General Phan Van Giang, Vietnam’s deputy defense minister, VnExpress reported.